-Division I is the most prestigious, has the most money, and the highest caliber of athletes.
+Division I teams are the most prestigious, have the most money, and have the highest caliber of athletes.
 Division I schools also are the largest on average.

-Division II still offers scholarships, but there are fewer, and Division II schools typically have fewer athletic department funds and fewer sports teams than Division I schools.
-There are an average of 18 sports at Division I schools and 15 at Division II.
+Division II still offers scholarships, but they are rarer and smaller, and Division II schools typically have fewer athletic department funds and fewer sports teams than Division I schools.
+There are an average of 18 sports at Division I schools and 15 at Division II schools.